ric9176/refactor-to-modern-patterns-workshop/README.md

 # Folder structure and exercises

 In the `src` folder you'll find an example folder and exercise 1 and 2.
-Don't forget  reference the example when completing the exercises 😉
+Don't forget to reference the example when completing the exercises 😉

 ## Exercise 1